Factors That Affect Life Insurance Premiums

 Age

-Life insurance companies look into your age and life anticipation when evaluating premiums.
-The younger you are, the lower your monthly life insurance quotes are, while older customers get higher life insurance quotes.
-Older life insurance policyholders may be limited in the length of their term.
-Term life insurance can be bought by customers in their 80s, but a shorter-term period will be given.
-However, customers who are interested in cash-value life insurance policies may get one from some companies whose maximum age is 85 or younger.
+Life insurance companies look into your age and life expectancy when evaluating premiums.
+The younger you are, the lower your monthly life insurance quotes, while older customers get higher life insurance quotes.
+Older life insurance policyholders may be limited in the level term length period.

 Gender